Alex-Volkov/tableRowset/README.md

 Callbacks
 ===========
-onSet - receive an object of cols and rows
+onSet - callback receive an object of cols and rows

 Methods